ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ibbing; dash
+water in t lictn : remove cinders, etc., with
+the round point of a lead pencil.
+UVtnove water from the ear by tepid
+water; never put a hard instrument iti the
+? ar.
+It any artery is cut, compress above the
+wound: if a vein is cut, compress below.
+If choked. get on all fours and cough.
+l or slight burns, dip the part in cold
+&#x27;water; if the skin is destroyed, cover with
+varnish.
+Smother a tire with carpets, etc. ; water
 will often spread burning oil and increase
 the danger.
 Before passing through smoke
 tak?* a long breath, and then stoop low ; but